mobamba1/mthree_final_project/README.md

 ## Front-End

-The front-end of the application consists of simple HTML and CSS files found in /python_scripts/templates and /python_scripts/static respectively.
-These two provide a basic and user-friendly interface to communicate with the user and send the information provided through an HTML form to the backend script.
+The front end of the app is made up of basic HTML and CSS files, which are stored in /python_scripts/templates for HTML and /python_scripts/static for CSS.
+These files provide a simple, user-friendly interface that lets users interact with the app and submit their information through an HTML form to the backend for processing.

 My Contribution:
 - Code review and changes for import modules and text.

-## Back-End
+## Back-End and Database

 The back-end of the application is located in a single file found in /python_scripts/app.py.
 This script loads the database, reads and processes the user input, updates the database and sends the processed data to the result page.